 Ordering at Fast Food Places

-The first rule of keto is eating very few carbs (~50 grams/day).
-That becomes tricky at fast food places since most serve carb-rich food as the base; think French-fries, burgers, onion rings, hot dogs, and pizza.
+The first rule of keto is eating very little carbs (~50 grams/day).
+That becomes tricky at fast food places since most serve carb-rich food as the base, think French-fries, burgers, onion rings, hot dogs, and pizza.
 With that in mind, you'd be better off staying away from fast-food.
 But let's face it – keto fast food is cheap, convenient, and tasty.